talaugust/scientific_article_annotation/README.md

 # Science News Annotation

 ## Purpose
-This repo holds to code for running a server that supports annotations on science news articles.
+This repo holds the code for running a server that supports annotations on science news articles.
 The interface is used in the publication:

   Tal August, Lauren Kim, Katharina Reinecke, and Noah Smith ''Writing Strategies for Science Communication: Data and Computational Analysis'', Conference on Empirical Methods in Natural Language Processing (EMNLP) 2020.